ibly31/commandcenter/README.md

 ## Todo
 - [ ] Favicon cache and overrides so it doesn't spam with failed network requests off VPN
-- [ ] Handle hover mode better - it's hard to tell difference of selectedIndex and hover
-- [ ] Use Switch.svelte from other extension
 - [ ] Set up opinionated auto linting
 - [ ] Track frequency of the Bookmarks and weight recently used ones to the top
 - [ ] Add option to Blacklist Current Domain like uBlock does